pawansarule/FY-BCA-Sci-Practical_Slips-Adv_CP/README.md

 # FY-BCA-Sci-Practical_Slips-Adv_CP

-This repository contens the Practical slips solution of FY BCA(Sci) Sem-1 2019 Credit Pattern of Programming in C By Savitribai Phule Pune University
+This repository contens the Practical slips solution of FY BCA(Sci) Sem-2 2019 Credit Pattern of Advanced C Programming By Savitribai Phule Pune University

 All the practical divided into 5 section i.e
  1) Pre-Processor